himankurgoyal/9917103266-HIMANKUR_GOYAL-ZOMENTUM-Chat-UI-/README.md

 # 9917103266-HIMANKUR_GOYAL- ZOMENTUM HIRING ASSIGNMENT- UI- CHAT APPLICATION
 #Frontend Project- UI for Chat Application

+Description:

-1)I have design a UI for chat Application with the help of HTML, CSS, JS using Bootstap Framework.
+1)I have designed this UI for chat Application with the help of HTML, CSS, JS using Bootstap Framework.

 2)On the main page,right side there would be an arrow,on clicking of which a chat window appears from right which contain the contacts list of all chats, also indicates     offline/online status of each contact.